sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2020.md

 ### 20

 -   Datopian
-    -   Review Vim regular expressions.
+    -   Review: Vim regular expressions.
 -   University of London
     -   **Algorithms and Data Structures II**
         -   Introduction to the analysis of algorithms; growth of functions.